labs14-travel-website/frontend/README.md

 #### Continuous Integration: Travis CI

 Travis CI benefit(s) :
-- 🚫🚫🚫
+- Prevents bad code from reaching production
+- Gives mandatory break time for nerf wars
+- Ensures your codebase passes all testing/linting/coverage requirements

-#### Analytics: FullStory, Google Analytics, and Heap Analytics
+#### Analytics: FullStory, Google Analytics, Mixpanel, and Heap Analytics
-- FullStory has great user interaction tools and statistics as well as easy to use UI
-- Heap Analytics similar to FullStory for extra coverage
-- Google Analytics works well with Google Login
+- FullStory lets you see how users are using your website
+  - It is a very powerful tool that acts as a user case study with real interaction
+  - Also shows potential issues with loading and rage clicks (e.g. elements that look like buttons)
+- Heap Analytics let's you look at event flows in the past
+  - If you forget to set up an event, with other analytics you will have lost data
+  - With Heap you can look at past data to recover the event that you wanted data on
+- Google Analytics is industry standard for website analytics, has a lot of beneficial features and insights

-#### Error Tracking: Sentry
+#### Exception Tracking: Sentry
-- Supports React
+- Sentry will automatically log session that throw exceptions for users
   - Excellent Error Logs
+  - Can stack trace in the users browser
+  - Provides useful debugging information, such as browser, os, location experiencing an error

 #### Front End deployed to [Netlify](https://www.netlify.com/)

 # Tech Stack - Back End

 ### [Back End](https://github.com/labs14-travel-website/backend) built using:
+- Environment is Node.js
+- Framework is Express.js
-- Framework as PostgreSQL
+- Database is PostgreSQL
-- Query Builder using Knex
+- Query Builder using Knex.js
 - Data Access using GraphQL

+### Environment: Node.js
+- Easy to learn
+- Scalable
+- Benefit of fullstack JS
+- Fast / High Performance

-#### Framework: PostgreSQL
+#### Database: PostgreSQL
 - Supported by Heroku
 - Data won't be wiped like SQLite
+- Diverse indexing
+- Flexible full-text search

 #### Query Builder: Knex
 - Familiarity and pairs well with SQL
+- Abstracts SQL queries into Javascript
 - Straight-forward migration/seeding

 #### Data Access: GraphQL
-- Request specific data without changing the endpoints
+- Request specific data from the endpoints
+- Receive data in a predictable way

 #### Back End deployed to [Heroku](https://heroku.com)